-A weekend in Barcelona is an awesome idea for a European getaway.
+A weekend in Barcelona is the perfect idea for a short European getaway.
 Beach lover, hill walker, city dweller, bar hopper, art aficionado or history buff – Barcelona has you covered.

 This ultimate guide covers many of the city’s major sights but our goal is to give you a comfortable amount to achieve in a weekend.
 We’ve added in bonus extras for those who are quicker list tickers and those who are coming back for round 2, or 3 or … you get the gist.